department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process.md

 An accredited representative (a trained professional trusted to help with VA-related claims) can help you through the process.
 [Find an accredited representative](/disability-benefits/apply-for-benefits/help/index.html).

-Get answers to some common questions about how we process disability claims:
+See below for answers to some common questions about how we process disability claims.